pangeo-data/pangeo-cmip6-cloud/docs/overview.rst

 - ``issue_url``: link to view the issue on ESGF Errata Service

-Although there are currently over 400,000 entries, these files can be viewed in any spreadsheet application and the entries can be sorted, selected and discovered quickly and efficiently.
+There are currently over 400,000 entries - which is too large for Google Spreadsheets, but can be viewed in most standard spreadsheet applications and the entries can be sorted, selected and discovered quickly and efficiently.
+We find that importing them as a python ``pandas`` dataframe is very useful.